Skogafoss waterfall

 How do I get to Skógafoss Waterfall

 Skógafoss waterfall is easy to find and highly accessible throughout the year.
 The waterfall can be viewed easily from the ring road as you drive through South Iceland.
-It is only 20km East of Seljalandsfoss waterfall, so if you are heading east from Seljlandsfoss, you will stumble upon Skógafoss waterfall after about 20 minutes of driving.
+It is only 20 kilometers east of Seljalandsfoss waterfall, so if you are heading east from Seljlandsfoss, you will stumble upon Skógafoss waterfall after about 20 minutes of driving.

 Skogafoss snow scene: Top #Iceland photo locations